hyprwm/hyprland-wiki/pages/Configuring/Basic-Config.md

 The more passes, the more you can up the blur_size without noticing artifacts.

-`blur_ignore_opacity=bool` - make the blur layer ignore the opacity of the window.
+`blur_ignore_opacity=bool` - make the blur layer ignore the opacity of the window

 `blur_new_optimizations=bool` - whether to enable further optimizations to the blur.
-Recommended to turn on, as it will massively improve performance, but some people have experienced graphical issues.
+Recommended to turn on, as it will massively improve performance, but some people have experienced graphical issues

 `drop_shadow=bool` - enable drop shadows on windows